Massachusetts HiSET® Exam Requirements

 - is signed by the Principal/Headmaster or the Head of Guidance

 Note: No faxed letters will be accepted.
+Please allow seven days for U.S. mail to reach us.

 The HSE Office will contact you by email within three business days of the receipt of your document and required ETS ID number.
 Once you receive email approval of your Letter of Withdrawal, you can log into your HiSET account and schedule your HiSET exam.